Quan1umMango/toylang/README.md

 ```

 ## Description
-This implementation lacks an intermediate representation, so it is only able to compile to x86-64 assembly code.
-I'd like to implement an IR someday but as it is, the language won't compile correctly if you are not using windows x86-64 and have nasm and ld linked installed on your machine.
+Now theres two

 ## Usage
 ### Compiling
 ```
-cargo run <project-name>.tl
+cargo run <project-name>.tl <compilation-mode>
 ```

+### Compiltion modes
+#### Bytecode (b):
+Creates a `.basm` file which can be executed with the [Basm](https://github.com/Quan1umMango/bytecode) Virtual Machine
+#### Native (c):
 This creates a binary which can then be executed.
+Not recommended as it can only be execute on one type of machine and lacks language features.
+The development for this compilation mode is paused.
+Development might continue in the future.
 ### Viewing output
 Currently, there is no printing to the screen directly.
 You have to use the ```exit()``` function with some integer exit code.
+If you're using the bytecode version, it outputs to the screen then exits.
-Then view it using ```echo %ERRORLEVEL%``` on windows.
+If youre using Native compiler view it using ```echo %ERRORLEVEL%``` on windows.

 ## Variables
 Variables are declared with the ``let`` keyword.